BenjaminLindeen/twitter_clone/README.md

 - **Home Page**: Provides information about the website.
 - **Post Tweet Page**: Allows users to post tweets with a maximum character length of 14.
-- **Recent Tweets Page**: Displays the five most recent tweets.
-Users can sort these tweets by the number of likes or view all tweets on the website.
+- **Recent Tweets Page**: Displays the five most recent or most liked tweets per page.
 - **Sitewite darkmode**: Users can toggle between light and dark mode.

 ## Setup